Configuration

 • avoid duplicate class names in generated code and normal code

-• makes it easier to recognize which role or in which context a class is used.
+• make it easier to recognize which role or in which context a class is used.
 Is it a data transfer class or is it a domain class?

-• keeps the suffix "noise" out of the OpenAPI description
+• keep the suffix "noise" out of the OpenAPI description

 If a schema name from the OpenAPI description already ends with the model-name-suffix, the processor will not append the suffix.
-This allows to migrate an existing api with a suffix in the API to model-name-suffix step by step.
+This allows migrating an existing api with a suffix in the API to model-name-suffix step by step.

 example